aidanmacro/MYOSA-Breath-Activity-Monitoring-for-Musicians/README.md

 **Desktop application — Python + PyQt**
 - Listens for the incoming data stream from the MYOSA board and parses each frame into CO₂, pressure, and temperature values
-- Does inhanced signal processing and filtering
+- Does enhanced signal processing and filtering
 - Plots all three channels live using PyQt's graphing widgets, updating in real time as the musician plays
 - Buffers session data for post-session review, and (per the Usage Instructions) supports comparing breath activity against sheet music playback